 of internal organs and tissues, through the use of magnetic fields and

 radio waves.
-The wide bore technology provides a more spacious environment,
+This wide bore technology provides a more spacious environment,

-allowing patients to be more comfortable while undergoing a MRI.
+allowing patients to be more comfortable while undergoing a MRI compared

 Wide bore technology: